flon-io/meta/drafts/tasker_refusal.md

 { point: failed, reason: xyz }
 ```

+the imperative points:

 * *completed*, the default, task has been completed
 * *failed*, tasker tried but failed somehow
 * *refused*, tasker has not touched the task, it refused it
 * *uncompleted*, tasker did some work, but could not complete, more work is expected

+the informative points:

+* started
+* suspended
+* allocated
+* offered

 Upon receiving an 'informative' point, the executor simply flags the `task` node with a `task_status`.